How Much is Managed IT in Phoenix 2023? (And Why?)

 “The amount of technical time changes from company to company based on the complexity.
 Some networks are very basic and require very little time to support, while others are much more complicated,” Andrulis said.

-As a business owner, you need to figure out the amount of service time required for your company.
+As the finance manager, you need to figure out the amount of service time required for your company.
 Ask yourself:

 - How big is your IT network (number of users, workstations, servers)?